dsesami/operator-metering-cpu-metrics-example/README.md

 oc create -f demo-peak-cpu-usage-scheduledreport.yaml
 ```
 Wait some time for hourly reports to accumulate, then use `oc proxy` and `curl` as detailed in the section on manual reports, with the adjustments in the notes.

+## Automation (in progress)
+This workflow can be automated to an extent.
+If you have created everything minus the Report/ScheduledReport objects, you can use stresstest.sh to perform a container stress test.
+The shell script will automatically build a report YAML file that runs for the duration of the stress test.